AdobeDocs/experience-manager-64.en/help/sites-developing/framework.md

 ### Taxonomy Root Node {#taxonomy-root-node}

 The taxonomy root node is the base path for all tags in the repository.
-The taxonomy root node must *not* be a node of type `  cq   :Tag`.
+The taxonomy root node must *not* be a node of type `cq:Tag`.

-In AEM, the base path is `/content/  cq   :tags` and the root node is of type `  cq   :Folder`.
+In AEM, the base path is `/content/cq:tags` and the root node is of type `cq:Folder`.

 ### Tag Namespace {#tag-namespace}